ejhigson/nestcheck/docs/index.rst

 Attribution
 -----------

-If this code is useful for your research, please cite the two papers on which it is based - the bibtex is:
+If this code is useful for your academic research, please cite the two papers on which it is based.
+The BibTeX is:

 .. code-block:: tex